Form 1118: Claiming the Foreign Tax Credit for Corporations

 Form 1118 Instructions

 Filling out Form 1118 can be complicated and time-consuming.
 The IRS estimates that it will take about 25 hours to complete.
-That’s because the form is fourteen pages long and requires extensive information about:
+That’s because the form is 14 pages long and requires extensive information about:

-- The foreign corporation
+- Your corporation

 - Any income the corporation owes foreign taxes on